 It is also crucial to keep the temperature stable.
 Since your mollies won’t get their ideal conditions, you should prevent fluctuations by all means.
-That is where I highly recommend checking the Cobalt Aquatics Flat Neo-Therm Heater link to Amazon).
+That is where I highly recommend checking the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon).

 2. Ensuring Hygiene Conditions

 You can’t do anything about the goldfish’s penchant for making a mess.
 Your only option is to install a powerful filter and to carry out more frequent water changes.
 I personally use the MarineLand Penguin 100 Power Filter (link to Amazon), which works flawlessly in my 20-gallon tank.